 - milk, as needed

 When I need to make a specific number of cookies, I’ll divide the dough into chunks and designate each chunk for a certain number of cookies.
-For this batch, I divided the honkin’ mass of dough into three balls.
+For this batch, I divided the mass of dough into three balls.
 From there, I divided each third of dough into two, and then two again.
-So each little ball of dough needed to make three cookies to equal 36 cookies total (except I made some a bit smaller because hello test cookies!).
+So each little ball of dough needed to make three cookies to equal 36 cookies total.

 If you don’t like dough division, I’d recommend using a tablespoon to measure out scant tablespoons of dough for each cookie.
 Because I stuffed so many mix-ins to the dough, this dough was on the dry side and extremely prone to cracking, so each cookie took a bit of coaxing to make a smooth shape.
-These won’t spread hardly at all, so I flattened each ball of dough to about 1/2-inch thickness and then molded the edges with my fingers until they smoothed out.
+These will hardly spread, so I flattened each ball of dough to about 1/2-inch thickness and then molded the edges with my fingers until they smoothed out.